19pawel970415/DataBaseMSAccessProject/README.md

-This is a fully documented MS Access project for a hotel being a part of the University of Lodz DBs course
+An MS Access project of a Hotel being a part of the University of Lodz DBs course

-## DATABASE – HOTEL
+# HOTEL - management system

 **Authors:** Paweł Żurawski, Patryk Mielke